leangjia/blender_docs/manual/editors/3dview/properties/sidebar.rst

    but not while you move the object itself
    (this option is not available in a camera view).

+.. _3dview-lock-camera-to-view:

+Lock
-Lock to 3D Cursor
+   To 3D Cursor
       Lock the center of the view to the position of the 3D cursor.
       It is only available when *Lock to Object* is not active.

-.. _3dview-lock-camera-to-view:

-Lock Camera to View
+   Camera to View
       When in camera view, all changes in the view (pans, rotations, zooms) will affect the active camera.
       The camera frame will be outlined with a red dashed line.

 .. hint::